 Funeral services will be held at 11:00 a.m., Monday, December 2, 2019 at the Bountiful Utah Heights Stake Center, 33 South Moss Hill Drive, Bountiful, UT., where a viewing will be held from 9:30-10:30 a.m. prior to the funeral services.
 Interment will be at the Bountiful City Cemetery, 2224 South 200 West.

-To send flowers to Val's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Val Suttie Tarbox, please visit our floral store.